 She has collaborated with a number of chamber ensembles, most notably the Angeles and the St. Petersburg String Quartets, and has appeared frequently in 92nd Street Y’s “Concerts at the Y” and at the Ravinia, Lincoln Center, Mostly Mozart, Lochinhaus, Schlesswig-Holstein, and Marlboro festivals.
 She was solo clarinetist at the Casals Festival in Puerto Rico and played the Mozart Quintet at the memorial for Pablo Casals.

-Currently on the faculty of the Thornton School of Music at the University of Southern California, Zukovsky teaches master classes throughout the world.
-She studied clarinet with her father, Kalman Bloch, who was also a principal with the LA Phil.
+Zukovsky is active as a teacher of master classes throughout the world, and she is currently on the faculty of the Thornton School of Music at the University of Southern California, Azusa Pacific University, and the Pasadena Conservatory of Music.
+She studied clarinet with her father, Kalman Bloch, himself a former principal with the Los Angeles Philharmonic.

 Michele Zukovsky has recorded for London/Decca, Avant, Nonesuch, Philips, and Summit Records.
 Her recent Summit recordings include works by Martinu and transcriptions of pieces by Simon Bellison, the former clarinetist of the New York Philharmonic.